statebox/cql/README.md

 stack exec cql examples/Employee.cql
 ```

-Here is an example of what an `.cql` file looks like
+Here is an example of what a `.cql` file looks like:

 ```
 options